Density reconstruction from biased tracers: Testing the equivalence principle through consistency relations: Conclusions

 \section{Conclusions}

-Consistency relations of large-scale structure represent a non-trivial check on the equivalence principle (EP) in a regime seldom tested.
-By exploiting the coupling between long and short modes arising from a violation of these relations, we have shown that such a check is naturally performed using quadratic estimators.
-Our main findings are as follows. \begin{itemize} \item A violation of the EP implies the presence of a dipole with $1/K$ scale dependence in the equal-time squeezed bispectrum.
+Consistency relations of large-scale structure represent a non-trivial check on the weak equivalence principle (EP) in a regime seldom tested.
+By exploiting the specific coupling between long and short modes arising from a violation of these relations, we have shown that such a check is naturally performed using quadratic estimators.
+Our main findings are as follows. \begin{itemize} \item A violation of the EP implies the existence of a dipole with $1/K$ scale dependence in the equal-time squeezed bispectrum.
 In this work we showed that this dipole is associated with a particular linear response function~\eqref{eq:responseofinterest}.
 Physically, this response describes the relative large-scale displacement (or {anti-symmetric shift}, $\mrm{S}_-$) that forms between distinct tracers when subjected to a near uniform gravitational field, e.g.\ sourced by a long-wavelength matter mode.
 If these large-scale displacements are universal (independent of tracer), this {anti-symmetric shift} vanishes, i.e.\ the EP holds. \item Based on the characteristic response~\eqref{eq:responseofinterest}, we constructed a quadratic estimator that isolates the signal due to EP violation (if any).
 Although our estimator~\eqref{eq:estimatorfourier} is sub-optimal (not minimum variance), it has a simple and practical form, which allowed us to exploit existing quadratic estimator pipelines.
-As a basic check, we applied our estimator to the Abacus simulations by reconstructing the large-scale modes, finding good agreement with basic theoretical predictions. \item We forecasted constraints on the EP violation bias $\tilde\epsilon=\epsilon\times C_{[AB]}^\mrm{S}$ (associated with the $\mrm{S}_-$ response) expected from a DESI-like survey in which we supposed that roughly half of the total number of objects can be reliably used for QE reconstruction.
-By going to mildly nonlinear scales ($k_{\mrm{max,rec}} \simeq 0.15h\, \mrm{Mpc}^{-1}$), we forecasted an uncertainty of $\sigma(\tilde\epsilon) \simeq 6 \times 10^{-3}$, after marginalization over the standard galaxy bias parameters.
+As a basic check, we applied our estimator to the Abacus simulations by reconstructing the large-scale modes, finding good agreement with basic theoretical predictions. \item We forecasted constraints on the EP violation bias $\tilde\epsilon=\epsilon\times C_{[AB]}^\mrm{S}$ (associated with the $\mrm{S}_-$ response) expected from a DESI-like survey in which we assumed that roughly half of the total number of objects can be reliably used for QE reconstruction.
+By going to mildly nonlinear scales ($k_{\mrm{max,rec}} \simeq 0.15h\, \mrm{Mpc}^{-1}$) and after marginalization over the standard galaxy bias parameters, we forecasted an uncertainty of $\sigma(\tilde\epsilon) \simeq 6 \times 10^{-3}$.
 The lack of knowledge of the relative bias parameters is a major limiting factor in one's ability to place stringent constraints on $\epsilon$ alone, whether using the direct bispectrum or the QE approach.
-In any case, we expect (naively) \emph{Euclid} to hold slightly more constraining power compared to DESI (mainly due to volume).
-Proposed surveys such as MegaMapper \cite{Schlegel:2019eqc} and PUMA \cite{PUMA:2019jwd} will no doubt improve on these numbers. \end{itemize}
+In any case, we expect (naively) \emph{Euclid} to have slightly greater constraining power compared to DESI (mainly due to volume).
+Proposed surveys such as MegaMapper \citep{Schlegel:2019eqc} and PUMA \citep{PUMA:2019jwd} will no doubt improve on these numbers. \end{itemize}